 The Art of the Tailgate

-Before every University of Arizona football home game, a small city pops up next to the stadium ready to prepare the faithful for kickoff.
+Before University of Arizona football home games, a small city pops up near Arizona Stadium as the faithful prepare for kickoff.

-For others, it’s an opportunity to reconnect with former classmates and friends they may not see during the offseason.
+For others, it’s an opportunity to reconnect with former classmates and friends they may not see during the off-season.
 If you have some connection to the University of Arizona, walk around the lawns for a bit.
 You’ll likely hear your name called out from under a tent somewhere or see a familiar face in the crowd.
 Tailgating is about the anticipation ahead of a big game, but it’s also about community.
 Even if you didn’t come with a large group of friends, the bond of common fandom will likely mean you have a hot dog in one hand and a beverage in the other soon enough.
+Just as much as the games, however, Wildcat fans will be looking forward to the pre-party.

 The Zona Zoo student section goes wild for the Cats at a UofA football gameUniversity of Arizona District